Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "Dude, we have GOT to get one of these things."
 Rebar aimed a look at him that Regaari guessed meant he wanted to ask if they might scavenge the one off his ship.
 He chittered.

 "Sadly I cannot do that, my friend." he apologised.
-“Not only would I be breaking a rather important law, but the Fathers who own this ship would be upset and in any case, it's an integrated part of the *Springing Ember*'s fittings.”
+"Not only would I be breaking a rather important law, but the Fathers who own this ship would be upset and in any case, it's an integrated part of the *Springing Ember*'s fittings."

 "It's not a module you can pull out and replace if it breaks?"
 Rebar frowned at it again.

 "Oh, I could."
 Regaari said.
-“It would just ruin the façade.
+"It would just ruin the façade.
 This is a *diplomatic* vessel, Rebar.
 Our military vessels are much more… what's that word? *Spartan*.
 Besides, as I said, sharing nanofactory technology with a species that does not yet have it is gravely illegal.
 This device could cause a traumatic economic upheaval for your whole species and delay your advancement.
-I assume you don’t want that.”
+I assume you don’t want that."

 "Right."
 It seemed that Rebar would have liked to argue for a second, but instead he stood up, sighed longingly at the nanofactory, then a thought struck him.
-“Dude!
-Do you mind if I make something?”
+"Dude!
+Do you mind if I make something?"

 Regaari quirked his head, a gesture analogous to a human shrug.
 "I don't mind." he said.
-“Hmmm.
+"Hmmm.
 Ship.
-Make a… make a diagnostic sensor.”
+Make a… make a diagnostic sensor."

 The ship chimed acknowledgement and Rebar took a step back as the 'forge built up to operational power with an edge-of-hearing keen of capacitors charging before….